HR

 EFFECTIVE PERIOD: Until Superseded

-REVIEW SCHEDULE: Every three years in October, or as needed
+REVIEW SCHEDULE: Every one year in May, or as needed

 ENCLOSURE(S): None